-Client: Ministerio de Educación Nacional (MEN)
+Ministerio de Educación Nacional (MEN)

-Country: Colombia
+Colombia

-As part of its National Bilingual Project, the Colombian Government used a comprehensive programme of consultancy services from Cambridge English Language Assessment including benchmarking, tailored assessment, teacher development and capacity building.
+As part of its National Bilingual Project, the Colombian Government has used a comprehensive programme of consultancy services from Cambridge Assessment English including benchmarking, tailored assessment, teacher development and capacity building.

 The Colombian Ministerio de Educación Nacional (MEN) wanted to improve English language learning so as to improve the skills of its workforce and increase opportunities for working and studying abroad.